policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

 The University of Louisville's Discriminatory Harassment Policy reflects the commitment to maintain a community that is free from harassment of any kind.
 Harassment of any kind is not acceptable at the university.
 It is inconsistent with the university's commitment to excellence and respect for all individuals.
 The university is also committed to protecting the academic freedom and freedom of expression of all members of the university community.
 Academic freedom and freedom of expression includes, but is not limited to, the expression of ideas, however controversial, in the classroom, residence hall, and in keeping with different responsibilities, in work places elsewhere in the university community.
-This policy does not attempt to address behaviors that do not constitute discriminatory harassment.
+This policy does not attempt to address behaviors that do not constitute Discriminatory Harassment.
 Offensive behavior that does not violate this policy, may fall under the scope of other University policies, including, but not limited to, the University Code of Conduct, the Discipline Policy PER 5.01, Chapter 4 of the Redbook, or the Code of Student Conduct.

-Persons found to have violated the provisions set forth in the university's Discriminatory Harassment Policy will be subject to disciplinary action and penalties as set forth in the University of Louisville Policies, including, but not limited to, the University's Code of Conduct, Discipline Policy PER 5.01, Chapter 4 of the Redbook, or the Code of Student Conduct.
+Persons found to have violated the provisions set forth in this policy will be subject to disciplinary action and penalties as set forth in applicable University of Louisville Policies, including, but not limited to, the University's Code of Conduct, Discipline Policy PER 5.01, Chapter 4 of the Redbook, or the Code of Student Conduct.
 These penalties include, but are not limited to, suspension, demotion, termination, or in the case of students, dismissal.
-In addition, violation of the university's Discriminatory Harassment Policy may be subject to liabilities available under state and federal law.
+In addition, persons in violation of this policy may be subject to liabilities available under state and federal law.
 Other corrective action such as counseling or training; and steps such as reinstatement, hiring, reassignment, promotion, training, back pay or other benefits may be taken as are necessary.

 - Behavior of any type (oral, written, graphic, physical) that creates a "hostile environment."
 Hostile environment harassment includes, but is not limited to, unwelcome comments or conduct that have the purpose of unreasonably interfering with an individual's work or academic performance, participation in a sponsored university activity, or creating an intimidating, hostile or offensive working or learning environment that a reasonable person would find threatening or intimidating;